 These fried apples are fresh apple wedges sauteed with butter, sugar and cinnamon until browned and tender.
 An easy side dish or dessert option that always gets rave reviews!

 When apples are in season I cook with them constantly.
-I make apple pies, apple cake, Jewish charoset and these simple yet satisfying Southern style fried apples.
-Serve your apples as a side dish for pork chops, or spoon them over vanilla ice cream for a treat!
+I make apple cobbler, baked apples, apple pie filling, apple cake, Jewish charoset and these simple yet satisfying Southern style fried apples.
+Serve your apples as a side dish recipe for pork chops, or spoon them over vanilla ice cream for a treat!

 There are SO many different ways to enjoy apples – cakes, pies, homemade apple sauce, cobber, you name it.
-One of my favorite ways to serve apples is this Southern preparation of fried apples.
-This 5 ingredient recipe couldn’t be any easier and the apples come out so flavorful and caramelized.
+One of my favorite ways to serve apples is this Southern preparation of fried apples, similar to what they offer at Cracker Barrel.
+This 5 ingredient recipe couldn’t be any easier and it tastes so flavorful.

 Sliced apples in a mixing bowl.